BKabagoz/LIGO-quantum-tools/README.md

 The quadrature-propagation GUI requires a compatible GWINC installation because it uses internal functions from `gwinc.noise.quantum`.

-The loss/phase-noise GUI only requires the standard Python packages listed in its own `requirements.txt`.
+The other visualization tools use the standard Python packages listed in their own `requirements.txt` files.

-## Research context

-These tools were developed for a **Contemporary Physics review article currently in preparation** on squeezed-light quantum measurement in LIGO.

-The visualizations are intended to support an intuitive progression from the preparation of squeezed optical states, through their propagation in a realistic interferometer, to practical limitations from optical loss and phase noise.

-Related experimental work:
+## Related experimental work

 **B. Kabagöz et al., _Observing and Evading Quantum Back-Action on a Kilogram-Scale Oscillator_**